fedora-copr/copr/README.md

 contains a spec file or not if you additionaly say what spec file should be used for SRPM generation.

 Knowing that **subpackage** is really formed by any `spec file` together with some `source directory` makes formal defintions of **flat** and **layered** more complicated.
 Let's just say that [blog-tutorial-flat-unpacked](https://github.com/clime/blog-tutorial-flat-unpacked) repository is called **flat** because `source directory` for its only subpackage is a root directory and this repository is **layered** because it contains at least one subpackage of which its `source directory` is not a root directory.
-Note that there can be no subpackage in a repository if that repository does not contain a spec file.
+Note that there can be no subpackages in a repository if that repository does not contain a spec file.

 What is probably even more curious is the true difference between **packed** and **unpacked** subpackages.
 Previously, we have said that: